top of page

 Some of my clients see results after 30 days of posting but others will need to warm up their audience for 30 months.
 This depends more on your niche than your effectiveness.
 However, if you consistently share the same principles and value of content, you'll be top-of-mind when they are in the market for your service.

-Advice I give to my clients: Commit to minimum 3 months of any strategy; budget for 6 before you throw the toys out of the pram.
+Advice I give to my clients: Commit to a minimum 3 months of any strategy; budget for 6 before you throw the toys out of the pram.

 A writer creates content on a white desk with a wooden keyboard